open/close all folders

 - Viva Las Vegas, of course.

-- Pokémon Red's Game Corner, while a Minigame Zone, is also the front for Team Rocket's base of operations.
+- Pokémon Red and Blue's Game Corner, while a Minigame Zone, is also the front for Team Rocket's base of operations.

 - Baccarat in SaGa Frontier.
 At least three characters go there during their quests, but none of the games can be played